UK Average Salary Guide 2026: By Industry, Experience, and Location

 Understanding how much you should be earning — and what the typical salary is for your role, experience level, and location — is essential knowledge for every professional.
-Whether you’re job hunting, reviewing a job offer, or preparing for a pay rise conversation, this guide gives you a clear picture of UK salary averages by industry and role in 2025.
+Whether you’re job hunting, reviewing a job offer, or preparing for a pay rise conversation, this guide gives you a clear picture of UK salary averages in 2026.

 • Mean full-time salary (UK): £43,920 per year